atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 |`Business Scope`|Replace `acme` with your organization identifier.
 This is only used to name some of the cloud resources.|
 |`VPC Name`|Change to `dev`.|

-If you desire to override the IP address CIDR blocks for the VPC and subnets, obverride those values via the parameters.
+If you desire to override the IP address CIDR blocks for the VPC and subnets, override those values via the parameters.

 7. Select `Next`.
 8. Select `Next`.